oliora/ppconsul/README.md

 * Support different platforms.
 At the moment, Linux, Windows and macOS platforms supported.
 * Cover all the code with automated tests.

-Note that this project is just started so it is under active developing, doesn't have a stable interface and was not tested enough.
+Note that this project is under development and doesn't promise a stable interface.
-So if you are looking for something stable and ready to be used in production then it's better to come back later or help me growing this project to the quality level you need.

-Library tests are currently running against **Consul v1.0.1**.
-Library is known to work with Consul starting from version **0.4** (earlier versions might work as well but it has never been tested) although some tests fail for older versions because of not-supported features.
+Library tests are currently running against **Consul v1.0.6**.
+Library is known to work with Consul starting from version **0.4** (earlier versions might work as well but such combinations has been never run) although some tests fail for older versions because of backward incompatible changes.

 The library is written in C++11 and requires a quite modern compiler.
 Currently it has been tested with:
 * macOS: Clang 9 (Xcode 9.2)